-The prefix dss2: stands for the DSS core version 2.0 namespace [DSS2XSD].refDSS2XSD
+The prefix dss2: stands for the DSS core version 2.0 namespace [DSS2XSD].

-The prefix dsb: stands for the DSS base namespace [DSBXSD].refDSS2XSD
+The prefix dsb: stands for the DSS base namespace [DSBXSD].

+The prefix nsl: stands for the DSS base namespace [NSLXSD].

 The prefix ds-rw: stands for a namespace of elements based on the W3C XML Signature [XMLDSIG].